detfis/detfis.github.io/_posts/2017-06-11-solid-single-responsibility-principle.md

 ---
 layout: post
 title: SOLID - Single Responsibility Principle
-categories: "software architecture" "software engineering" solid
+categories: solid "software architecture" "software engineering"
-description: What Single Responsibility Principle is, why it is so important and how to apply it.
+description: What Single Responsibility Principle is, why it is so important and how to apply it
 ---

 # Single Responsibility Principle